 VA GI Bill Website

-This website is the home for all educational benefits provided by VA with tools and resources to help Veterans pursuing college degrees, on-the-job training, apprenticeships, or non-college degrees programs.
+This website is the home for all educational benefits provided by VA.
+It offers tools and resources to help Veterans who are pursuing college degrees, on-the-job training, apprenticeships, or nondegree programs.

-Discover resources especially for Veterans and Service members related to educational and vocational counseling, making the transition to academic life, and how to recognize other issues you may be dealing with.
+Discover resources especially for Veterans and Service members related to educational and vocational counseling, making the transition to academic life, and recognizing other issues you may be dealing with.

 VA Medical Center Facility Locator